MSJawad/dotfiles/README.md

 # @MSJawad's dotfiles

-After around a year of messing about with distros, config files and vimscripts and stuff i think im finally comfy rn with the setup.
+After around a year of messing about with distros, config files and vimscripts and stuff I think im finally comfy right now with the setup.
 Using i3-gaps WM and lightweight vim customized for cpp and node.js.
 Gonna try to do a few node.js projects, as well as learn Golang on the side.
 The latter will involve a ton of additions to the current dotfiles

 # Inspiration